 Advertisement sponsored by Noom for which I have been compensated.
 All words and opinions are my own.
 Affiliate links included which means if you join through my links I may earn a little commission.

-Noom is a popular weight loss plan in the United States but not as well known here.
+Noom is a popular weight loss plan in the United States but not as well known here in the UK.
 Here are the basics behind Noom UK so you can decide if it is for you.
 It is very different to other plans so do read on to find out more.

 What is Noom UK?